 - Is it hard for you to maintain a sense of yourself in relationships?

 - Do you often experience conflicts with co-workers?

-- Are you too vlinerable or victimized in relationships or too angry and distant?
+- Are you too vulnerable or victimized or too angry and distant?

-- Are you hoping to find a partner and want to feel more self-confidence dating?
+- Do you want to find a partner and feel more self-confidence dating?

-These struggles are painful and confusing, and I can help you understand them so you can lead a fuller and more satisfying life in relationships.
-It is often important to understand the impact of your family of origin has had on you and the way you learned to cope and relate to others.
+These struggles are painful and confusing, and I can help you relieve them.
+It is often important to understand the impact your family of origin has had on you and the way you learned to cope and relate to others.
 Families are training grounds for later life relationship choices and behaviors.
-You will learn to recognize the effect of your background so your relationships better fit you.
-You will learn relational skills, heal from past family or previous relationships, and be able to experience different and better relationships.
+You will learn to recognize the effects of your background and will learn relational skills, heal from past family or previous relationships, and be able to experience different and better relationships.